Experience Motorcycle Touring in East Algoma

 St. Joseph Island

-Another fantastic rest spot set amongst rock and wind-shaped pines greet you at the edge of the island.
+Another fantastic rest spot set amongst rock and wind-shaped pines greets you at the edge of the island.
 Once over the bridge, Highway 548 is a pleasant 70 or so kilometres circumnavigation of the island.
-Along the way, you can visit Fort St. Joseph National Historic Site, smell the flowers at Adcock’s Woodland Gardens and enjoy some patio time in Richards Landing or Hilton Beach.
+Along the way, visit Fort St. Joseph National Historic Site, and smell the flowers at Adcock’s Woodland Gardens.
+Or enjoy some patio time in Richards Landing or Hilton Beach.
 Gas is scarce on the island, so be sure you have what you need.

 Loon Dollar Monument